 By default, the RSPX NLM requires packet signatures to ensure security.
 You can change the default setting if desired.
-For more information about packet signatures, see "When to Use Packet Signature."
+For more information about packet signatures, see NetWare Server Security.

 Once the RSPX NLM is loaded on the server, you can start a remote session from a workstation.
 (REMOTE NLM is automatically loaded with RSPX NLM.)